-- The Mine Action Centre's minefield database now holds details of 18,027 records of mined areas.
-Existing information is being verified and transferred onto detailed maps to be made available to mine-clearance teams from various demining organizations.
-New information is being added continuously.
+- The Centre's minefield database now holds details of 17,854 minefields, which is thought to be about half the actual total.
+New information is being added continuously, while existing information is being transferred onto detailed maps to be made available to mine-clearance teams.

 III.
 Activities of the United Nations System

 Food and Agriculture Organization of the United Nations

 - The Food and Agriculture Organization of the United Nations (FAO) has been focusing its efforts on the emergency production of high-quality seed for waraffected areas in Bosnia and Herzegovina in order to establish early generation seed production and maintenance, to increase the production of high-quality primary seed and to install a seed quality control and phytosanitary capacity.
 During the current reporting period, the project dealt with the major crops, including potatoes, wheat, onions, alfalfa and beans.
 FAO has also procured equipment for seed quality control laboratories in Sarajevo and Banja Luka and has prepared interim premises for the laboratory in Sarajevo.